Suped

 { "internal_label": "abuse", "display_name": "abuse report", "confirmation": "We received your abuse report." }

 The indirect risk is trust.
-If automated replies sound cold or strange, recipients ignore them, mark them as junk, or stop engaging.
-That behavior becomes part of the sender's reputation over time.
+If automated replies sound cold or strange, recipients can ignore them, mark them as junk, or stop engaging.
+That behavior can affect sender reputation over time.
 The quoted word is not the technical cause, but it can be part of a broader templating problem.

 Copy issue severity